IIT JAM Geology Syllabus: A Comprehensive Guide

 Mineralogy of common rock-forming minerals; Elements of Optical Mineralogy, Optical properties of

-7. Petrology: Definition and classification of rocks; Igneous rocks – forms of igneous bodies; Processes of
+common rock-forming minerals. - Petrology: Definition and classification of rocks; Igneous rocks – forms of igneous bodies; Processes of

 evolution and diversification of magma; Classification, association, and genesis of common igneous rocks.